Arthur-Saradjzada/BSc-Thesis-Code/README.md

 └── 2023/
 ```

-Each year folder should contain the monthly `.txt` files downloaded from OptionDX (Do not forget to unzip the files before running).
+Each year folder should contain the monthly `.txt` files downloaded from OptionDX (do not forget to unzip the folders before running).

 ### Before running